 If you’ve felt like Instagram algorithm updates have come fast and furious in the past six months – you aren’t wrong and you aren’t alone.

 The many changes and frequent algorithm updates have made it hard for content creators, business owners, and users to keep up.
 Luckily, it seems Instagram has narrowed down its focus and filtered out a lot of flaws that impacted previous updates.
-And as of today, it appears Instagram might be finally digging itself out of the poor algorithm hole it’s been buried in the past few years.
-Thank goodness!
+Their latest round of algorithm updates has upset many creators.
+This is because there is a long list of things Instagram wants creators to do, but they are no longer paying creators through their bonus incentive.
+Overall, this means more work and less pay.

-Before we hop into 2022 Instagram algorithm updates, let’s look at where this timeline began in the summer of 2021:
+Before we hop into 2023 Instagram algorithm updates, let’s look at where this timeline began in 2022:

 Instagram Algorithm Updates